-To continue to develop the two areas: Te Tiriti o Waitangi and Responsive Curriculum/Planning as agreed by the school and ERO in 2023.
-This includes increasing te ao Maori, te reo and tikanga within teaching and learning programmes across the school which is supported by professional development for teachers and a strengthening of school-wide internal evaluation processes to identify what is working for which groups of students and plan accordingly.
+To continue to develop: Te Tiriti o Waitangi and Responsive Curriculum/Planning as agreed by the school and ERO in 2023.
+This includes increasing te ao Maori, te reo and tikanga within teaching and learning programmes across the school which is supported by professional development for teachers.